What to expect when you book an appointment:

 Janet will feel your pulse, look at your tongue and may also feel some of the acupuncture points on your abdomen.

-Along with a physical examination, this in depth history helps to make a Chinese medical diagnosis and form a treatment plan tailored to your specific needs.
+Along with a physical examination, this in depth history helps to make a Chinese medical diagnosis and help form a treatment plan tailored to your specific needs.

 Janet is happy to answer your questions at any stage of the assessment and treatment, or simply let you relax.